-- 2. To start again, click on the reservence icon. - 3.
-To cancel the new ROI, click the massive set and a s - 4.
-When you are satisfied with the shape click the and the shape click the and the shape icon. - 4.
+- 2. To start again, click on the icon. - 3.
+To cancel the new ROI, click the equal icon. - 4.
+When you are satisfied with the shape click the equivalent icon. - 4.
 Click to add more ROIs as required remembering to select a new ID number. - 5.
-ROIs are not stored on the camera until changes are submitted by using the Submit ROIsa icon.
+ROIs are not stored on the camera until changes are submitted by using the Submit ROIs

+🙆 icon.